Blind artists: Education

-Despite little inclusion of formal art education in schools for the blind, there were courses, tours and exhibitions on the fine arts for people who were blind or visually impaired from the early years of the twentieth century.
-Although, like art education in schools for the blind, these courses were not widespread until the latter years of the twentieth century.
-However, through the work of individuals such as the Austrian teacher Viktor Lowenfeld, Professor John Kennedy from University of Toronto, Rebecca Maginnis from the Metropolitan Museum of Art, Barry Ginley from the Victoria & Albert Museum and organisations such as Art Beyond Sight, BlindArt and Blind with Camera since the latter years of the twentieth century, there has been a significant uptake of fine art education by museums.
+Despite little inclusion of formal art education in schools for the blind, there were courses, tours and exhibitions on the fine arts for people who were blind or visually impaired from the early years of the 20th century.
+Although, like art education in schools for the blind, these courses were not widespread until the latter years of the 20th century.
+Through the work of people such as the Austrian teacher Viktor Lowenfeld, Professor John Kennedy from University of Toronto, Rebecca Maginnis from the Metropolitan Museum of Art, Barry Ginley from the Victoria & Albert Museum and organisations such as Art Beyond Sight, BlindArt and Blind with Camera since the latter years of the 20th century, there has been a significant uptake of fine art education by museums.
 This education has included well established courses and tours, verbal imaging, audio tours and audio description.
 Notable examples of museum inclusion can be found at the Metropolitan Museum of Art, the Victoria & Albert Museum, the Wallace Collection, and the Museum of Modern Art.